tlsnotary/docs-mdbook/src/protocol/2pc/share-conversion.md

 1. Set $v_i = t_i^{b_i}$ (from OT)
 2. Compute new share: $y = \sum v_i$

-### Adding malicious security
+### Adding covert security
-Our goal is to add malicious security to our share conversion protocols.
+Our goal is to add covert security to our share conversion protocols.
 This means that we want an honest receiver to be able to detect a malicious sender, who is then able to abort the protocol.